 Investments are recorded at fair value in the accompanying financial statements.
-The Trust has adopted Financial Accounting Standards Board Accounting Standards Codification Topic 820 (ASC 820), Fair Value Measurements and Disclosures.
-ASC 820 creates a single definition of fair value, establishes a framework for measuring fair value, and expands disclosure requirements about assets and liabilities measured at fair value.
-ASC 820 requires fair value to be determined as the price that would be received to sell an asset, or paid to transfer a liability, in an orderly transaction between market participants at the measurement date (that is, an exit price).
+Fair value is defined as the price that would be received to sell an asset, or paid to transfer a liability, in an orderly transaction between market participants at the measurement date (that is, an exit price).

-Under ASC 820, fair value for Level 1 assets is determined based on quoted market prices in active markets for identical assets and liabilities.
+Fair value for Level 1 assets is determined based on quoted market prices in active markets for identical assets and liabilities.
 Where quoted market prices are not available, the Trust uses valuation techniques that place greater reliance on observable inputs and less reliance on unobservable inputs in determining fair value.
-For Level 3 and certain Level 2 assets which are comprised of commingled funds, trusts and limited partnerships (funds), these investments are valued by the Trust at net asset value per share (NAV) as provided by the funds' administrator or general partner.
+Investments in commingled funds, trusts and limited partnerships (funds) are valued at net asset value per share (NAV) as provided by the funds' administrator or general partner.
 Where available, the Trust uses net assets from the funds' audited financial statements multiplied by the Trust's interest in the funds to record the fair value of its investments.
+Investments measured at NAV are not classified within the fair value hierarchy.
 The Trust's policy is to recognize transfers between levels, if any, at the end of each year.